iFailatGitHub/Cytus-2-iM-OS-Archive/os_logs/Cherry_OS.md

 _[Sent at 09:22 PM]_

 **S.J.**<br>
 Haha, but I quite like this method of composition.
-By starting with the main melody, the emotions are very much on point.
+By starting with the main melody, the emotions are very much on point.<br>
 For your first song, I made a new chord for it.
 Give it a listen.<br>
 _[Sent at 09:24 PM]_